The Student Experience

 At LSU, you can work side-by-side with talented faculty members like Seung-Jong Park, associate professor of computer science.
 Park and his colleagues recently received an NSF grant of $947,860 to build a high-speed, intra-campus network that will connect separate lab groups on campus to LSU’s primary supercomputer facility.
 Funding will also be used to develop unique software that will harness this computational power for data-intensive applications.

 Samsung is collaborating with LSU on the high-speed, network-building phase of the project, helping to establish high-speed networks and large-memory storage units on campus in order to handle the massive amounts of data generated by big data applications.Student Research Opportunities

 In addition to an exceptional in-class experience, computer science students enjoy the benefit of a dedicated team of industry volunteers who help enhance their interview, communication, and leadership skills.
 These extracurricular activities help to provide a competitive advantage for our graduates, who are in the running for high-paying jobs with companies such as Google and Microsoft.

-You will also benefit from upper-class mentors like those from the College of Engineering’s Peer Mentor Program, who will introduce you to fellow students and help you adjust to life at LSU.Peer and Industry Mentors
+You will also benefit from upper-class mentors like those from the College of Engineering’s Society of Peer Mentors (SPM), who will introduce you to fellow students and help you adjust to life at LSU.Peer and Industry Mentors

 The Association for Computing Machinery student chapter at LSU